Skip to Content

 Research approach

-The dissertation uses historical institutional process tracing to analyse major digital government initiatives in Canada, the United Kingdom, Australia, and Estonia over roughly three decades.
-It focuses on sequences of decisions and reforms and uses explicit evidence tests to identify concrete mechanisms rather than broad catch all explanations.
-The research draws on Auditor General reports, parliamentary and committee inquiries, inquiry findings, and policy documents, complemented by approximately twenty five to thirty elite interviews with current and former officials and practitioners, subject to ethics approval.
+The dissertation uses historical institutional process tracing to analyse major digital government initiatives over roughly three decades, with Canada as the primary within-case and the United Kingdom, Australia, and Estonia as comparative cases.
+It focuses on sequences of decisions, reforms, and institutional responses to delivery stress.
+It uses explicit evidence tests to identify concrete mechanisms rather than broad, catch all explanations.
+Evidence is drawn from Auditor General reports, parliamentary and committee materials, inquiry findings, and policy documents.
+These sources are complemented by approximately twenty-five to thirty elite interviews with current and former officials and practitioners, subject to ethics approval.